Humana (HUM)

 With over 80% of its revenue derived from federal government contracts, Humana (NYSE:HUM) provides health insurance plans and healthcare services to approximately 17 million members, with a strong focus on Medicare Advantage plans for seniors.

-• A downside is its incremental sales over the last five years were much less profitable as its earnings per share fell by 4.1% annually while its revenue grew
+- A blemish is its performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 4.1% annually

 Humana shows some potential.
-If you like the story, the valuation seems reasonable.
+If you believe in the company, the price looks fair.

 Why Is Now The Time To Buy Humana?

-Health insurance company Humana (NYSE:HUM) announced better-than-expected revenue in Q3 CY2025, with sales up 11.4% year on year to $32.65 billion.
-The company expects the full year’s revenue to be around $128 billion, close to analysts’ estimates.
-Its GAAP profit of $1.62 per share was 43.4% below analysts’ consensus estimates.
+Health insurance company Humana (NYSE:HUM) reported Q4 CY2025 results exceeding the market’s revenue expectations, with sales up 11.4% year on year to $32.52 billion.
+Its GAAP loss of $6.61 per share was 62.2% below analysts’ consensus estimates.

-• Free Cash Flow Margin: 2.6%, down from 5.9% in the same quarter last year
+- Free Cash Flow was -$1.85 billion compared to -$675 million in the same quarter last year

 Company Overview